11Worst Man-Made Environmental Disasters in American History

-These disasters altered the national psyche regarding ecological concerns
+These disasters have altered the national psyche regarding ecological concerns

 Man-made disasters will always be with us, and the United States has certainly had its share.
 Many resulted in no injuries or death, though others certainly did, their death tolls considerable or even impossible to calculate.